 - Real Estate (e.g., office and apartment buildings, condominiums, mixed use facilities, self-storage).

 - Retail (e.g., retail centers and districts, shopping malls).

-The Commercial Facilities Sector-Specific Plan details how the 2013 National Infrastructure Protection Plan's risk management framework is implemented within the context of the unique characteristics and risk landscape of the sector.
+The Commercial Facilities Sector-Specific Plan sets the strategic direction for voluntary, collaborative efforts to improve security and resilience in the sector and details how the 2013 National Infrastructure Protection Plan's risk management framework is implemented within the context of the unique characteristics and risk landscape of the sector.
 Each Sector-Specific Agency develops a sector-specific plan through a coordinated effort involving its public and private sector partners.
 The Department of Homeland Security is designated as the Sector-Specific Agency for the Commercial Facilities Sector.

-The Commercial Facilities Resources page includes videos to help you identify and report suspicious behavior and activity, information on Active Shooter Preparedness, and other Commercial Facilities publications.
+The Commercial Facilities Resources page includes videos that help owners, operators, and employees identify and report suspicious behavior and activity; information on Active Shooter Preparedness; and other Commercial Facilities publications.

 The Commercial Facilities Training page has a listing of Commercial Facilities trainings that will better prepare both the private and public sector to identify suspicious behavior and respond to a disruptive event.